wangsheng-wu/film-covers/DESIGN_GUIDE.md

 ## 🎨 2.
 Design Principles

-To maintain consistency with the built-in film covers, please follow these general design rules:
+To maintain consistency with the our provided film covers, please follow these general design rules:

 1. **Minimal reinterpretation** — inspired by the real packaging, but simplified and unified in style.
 2. **Non-commercial intent** — all designs are shared for educational and archival use only.